VISIT OUR ART STORE ▶

 Art Masking Fluid vs Permanent Masking Medium: Which to Use in Watercolor

-I use masking fluid in almost every watercolor painting I make.
-It's such a simple tool, but it makes a big difference.
+RyRy Paints uses masking fluid in almost every watercolor painting she makes.
+It’s such a simple tool, yet it makes a big difference in controlling highlights and preserving clean shapes.

-If you're curious about how I use Winsor & Newton's Art Masking Fluid and Permanent Masking Medium, you're in the right place!
-I'll walk you through how they work, how I apply them, and the cool effects they create.
+If you’re curious about how RyRy Paints uses Winsor & Newton’s Art Masking Fluid and Permanent Masking Medium, you’re in the right place!

 Contents